 4. Request to remove from blacklists

-5. How to improve and maintain good sender reputation
+5. How to improve and maintain a good sender reputation

 When you send an email to someone, it has to overcome a few hurdles before it can enter the recipient’s inbox.

-First, the mailing server will check of the recipient’s email address is valid and their mailbox isn’t already full.
+First, the mailing server will check if the recipient’s email address is valid and that their mailbox isn’t already full.
 If you get through those checks, then the ISP or email service providers (at your email recipient’s end) will check that your email address and email content are trustworthy.

-Your email content will be checked for any unsafe files, links, scripts etc. If it passes that test, your email addresses reputation will be checked.
+Your email content will be checked for any unsafe files, links, scripts, etc. If it passes that test, your email address’s reputation will be checked.
 That’s when the ‘sender score’ becomes important.

 If you have a low sender reputation, there are good chances that your email will either be blocked or sent to ‘SPAM’ or ‘JUNK’ folders.
-That’s why it is important to ensure that you always have a healthy sender reputation , in order to avoid any email deliverability problems.
+That’s why it is important to ensure that you always have a healthy email reputation score, in order to avoid any email deliverability problems.

 How is sender reputation determined?